-F1 "Send defined key".
-Press ☐, then a defined key - that key is INVOKEd and the results are sent to the host.
-See Executing Key Macros , page 53.
-F3 Function prefix key , used for emulating the FUNCTION key on certain terminals.
-Displays "Func:" on the status line and moves the cursor there.
-The next key you press is sent in ADD128 format: decimal 128 is added to the character code.
-An exception is if Anzio is emulating an NCR 7900, in which case Anzio sends a hex 02, then the key code, and then an .
-Press alone to exit the Func: prompt without sending anything.
-F4 Or ALT U Unlocks the keyboard.
-ALT F4 Quits Anzio (if allowed).
-F5 OR ALT M HELP key.
+"Send defined key".
+Press , then a defined key - that key is INVOKEd and the results are sent to the host.
+See Executing Key Macros, page 56.

+Function prefix key, used for emulating the

+Func: prompt without sending anything.

+or ALT U Unlocks the keyboard.

+ALT 4 Quits Anzio (if allowed).

+F5 or ALT M HELP key.
 An old DOS-style help screen is displayed, showing Anzio commands, any open files, and the current status of many options (Baud rate, duplex mode, etc.).
 Anzio commands can be typed in at the bottom of the HELP screen.

-F6 OT CTRL SHIFT F "Anzio function" - displays the FUNCTION prompt for you to enter an Anzio command. initiator of an embedded command - a command inside a macro.
-F9 OT ALT A PANIC BUTTON (Grand abort)- aborts a defined key in progress, turns TRANSMIT OFF, exits any endless loops, and empties the keyboard buffer.
-FO OT ALT B BREAK key - sends the BREAK signal to the host computer.
+F6 or CTRL SHIFT F "Anzio function" - displays the FUNCTION prompt for you to enter an Anzio command. is also the initiator of an embedded command - a command inside a macro.

+or ALT A PANIC BUTTON (Grand abort) - aborts a defined

+key in progress, turns TRANSMIT OFF, exits any endless loops, and empties the keyboard buffer.

+☐ or ☐ ☐ BREAK key - sends the BREAK signal to the host

+computer.
 Can also be pressed at any time to clear the type-ahead buffer and unlock the keyboard.

-Switches focus to the next instance of Anzio running on the PC.
+CTRL TAB Switches focus to the next instance of Anzio

+running on the PC.

+SHIFT TAB Switches focus to the previous instance of Anzio

+running on the PC.

+ETRL Backspace Word delete left - deletes characters to the left until start of word or start of field.

+Copies part or all of the screen to the clipboard, OR

+sends the ctrl-C code to the host, as configured in

+Edit/Advanced Options/Keys.

-CTRL SHIFT TAB Switches focus to the previous instance of Anzio running on the PC.
-CTRL C Copies part or all of the screen to the clipboard, OR sends the ctrl-C code to the host, as configured in Edit/Advanced Options/Keys.
-CTRL V Pastes text from the clipboard, OR sends the ctrl-V code to the host, as configured in Edit/Advanced Options/Kevs.
+CTRL V Pastes text from the clipboard, OR sends the ctrl-V

+code to the host, as configured in Edit/Advanced

+Options/Keys.